rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/35_tooling_and_debugging/355_record-rosbags-for-packages.md

 | Advanced Options | The advanced option allows you to record the topics with a more granular report.
 Click **Show Advanced Option** to view the options.|
 | Node Name | Enter the node for which you want to record all the topics subscribed by the specific node. <validate> |
 | No. of Message | Enter the number of messages that you want to store for each topic.|
 | Max Splits | Defines the maximum number of rosbag file splits that are saved.
-Older splits are deleted after the **Max Splits** count is reached. {{% notice info %}}
+Older splits are deleted after the **Max Splits** count is reached.
+It is mandatory to specify the S{{% notice info %}}
 Maximum 10 splits are allowed for each rosbag job.
 After the message recording reaches the maximum allowed splits, the older split files are deleted to maintain the specified memory limit.
 {{% /notice %}} |
 | Split Size | Enter the memory size for each split of the recorded messages in MB.{{% notice info %}}
 Each split size must be more than 10 MB and less than 1024 MB or 1GB. </br> Maximum 10 splits are allowed with the split size of more than 10 MB and less than 1 GB.
 However, the disk storage for the rosbag file can not go beyond 5120 MB (5 GB).</br>
 For example, you can configure 10 splits and each split can store up to 500 MB (10X500 MB=5 GB)  of recorded data or you configure 5 splits and each split can store up to 1024 MB (5x1024 MB=5 GB)  of recorded data.
 After the message recording reaches the maximum allowed splits, the older splits are deleted to maintain the specified memory limit.
 {{% /notice %}}|
+| Duration | Specify the time duration for each split of the recorded messages in HH/MM format.
+The minimum time duration is 1 minute. {{% notice info %}}
+If the size and duration are specified, the bags are split based on the first met condition.
+For example, you specify the **Size** as 1 MB and the **Duration** as 2 mins, if within 30 secs the size has reached 1 MB, it would split based on the size and the duration doesn’t reset itself, which means the 2nd bag splits at 1 min 30 secs if it hasn’t reached a size of 1 MB and duration is now reset.
+Suppose the first bag doesn't reach 1 MB within 2 mins, then the bags are split at 2 mins and the 2nd bag would split when it reaches 1MB or 2 mins, whichever occurs first.
+{{% /notice %}} |
 | Upload Rate | (Applicable only for device runtime) Specify the upload rate for the rosbag file to be uploaded in the rapyuta.io platform.|
 | Rate Units | (Applicable only for device runtime) Specify the unit for the upload rate from the drop-down menu.
 You can select **Bytes/s**, **KB/s**, or**MB/s**.|
 | Purge After | (Applicable only for device runtime) Enable the toggle button if you want to delete the rosbag file after it has been successfully uploaded to the rapyuta.io platform. |